How Long To Boil Corn?

 5) Set the timer for 10 minutes.
 That’s it!

 Be sure to use tongs to remove the cooked corn on the cob from the pot when the timer rings (they will be hot!).
 So, corn doesn’t need to boil for long but can sit and wait in the covered pot while you prepare the rest of the dinner.

 That’s the answer to how long to boil corn and how to boil perfect corn on the cob.
 Hope you found our how long to boil corn instructions useful.
 Enjoy!

 A great way to boil corn on the cob, and other fruits and vegetables, is to use a Stainless Steel Muti-Cookware Set pot with a strainer insert and a lid.
-These pots are great to use because you can quickly submerge your corn on the cob all at once with less chance of getting burned and then just as easily remove your corn on the cob without having to fish around for each ear of corn.
+These pots are great to use because you can quickly submerge your corn on the cob all at once with less chance of getting burned and then just as easily remove your corn on the cob without having to fish around for each ear of boiled corn.

 To find out how long your boiled corn lasts, visit our how long does corn last page.